fico-ita/template_python/docs/explanation.md

 information for the secondary model to enhance directional predictions.
 This hypothesis will be verified in the next steps of the project.

-## 7. Intended Improvements and Future Work
+## 7. Intended Improvements and Future Works

 As with any evolving strategy, there exist opportunities for enhancement and refinement.
 Plans are underway to further optimize the Meta-Labeling strategy throught the following